Shape

 This will search all hcl files from the configuration stack in the current working directory and run the equivalent of tofu validate/terraform validate on them.

-For convenience in programmatically parsing these findings, you can also pass the --terragrunt-hclvalidate-json flag to output the results in JSON format.
+For convenience in programmatically parsing these findings, you can also pass the --json flag to output the results in JSON format.

 Example:

-In addition, you can pass the --terragrunt-hclvalidate-show-config-path flag to only output paths of the invalid config files, delimited by newlines.
-This can be especially useful when combined with the terragrunt-excludes-file flag.
+In addition, you can pass the --show-config-path flag to only output paths of the invalid config files, delimited by newlines.
+This can be especially useful when combined with the queue-excludes-file flag.

 Example: